Vehicle registration plates of Illinois: Issue of 2017

-On November 15, 2016 Illinois Secretary of State Jesse White announced that new Illinois license plates would begin to be issued in 2017.
+On November 15, 2016, Illinois Secretary of State Jesse White announced that new Illinois license plates would begin to be issued in 2017.
 As before, the new license plates were announced in conjunction with a multiyear replacement program.
 The largest change to the plate was the complete replacement of the background image.
 The image of Abraham Lincoln was moved to the far left, was changed to a dark gray color, only showed the left half of his face, and was nearly the entire height of the plate.
 Additionally, the rest of the background showed a blue sky above a partial Chicago skyline including the Willis Tower (formerly Sears Tower); a barn with a windpump; and the dome of the Illinois State Capitol building; all of which are all in white.
 The serial number characters remained in dark red, and the word "Illinois" along with the "Land of Lincoln" slogan were changed to a black seriffed font.
 The replating program is scheduled to take place over 10 years ending in 2026.

 The plate was designed by staff of the Illinois Secretary of State's office, and drew criticism immediately, Blair Kamin of the Chicago Tribune calling the design "busy and banal".
 Two changes were made to the plate's design within the first year of issuance, both in order to make the serial more readable: the serial's layout was changed from AB1 2345 to AB 12345 (the space coming after the letters instead of after the first digit), before the image of Abraham Lincoln was changed from a dark gray color to a much lighter gray.

+In mid 2023, a change in production equipment was made.
+The serial on plates is now screened from a UV printer and then embossed, rather than embossed first and then roll-painted.
+With this change, new serial dies are being used which have a font similar to that used in North Carolina.
+The revised plates began to appear in August 2023, first on remakes of passenger combinations carried over from the previous base, and gradually spreading to new combinations of all types in the following months.